Ingersoll Rand Introduces New Energy-Saving Dryers for Small Compressed Air Systems

 Ingersoll Rand rolls out D-EC Series refrigerated cycling dryers for energy-conscious manufacturers

-D-EC Energy-Saving Refrigerated Compressed Air Dryers are available in eight models, ranging in capacities from 10 to 125 standard cubic feet per minute (SCFM).
+DAVIDSON, N.C., February 27, 2013 – Ingersoll Rand, a world leader in creating and sustaining safe, comfortable and efficient environments, is introducing a new line of energy-saving, refrigerated compressed air dryers.
+The Ingersoll Rand D-EC Energy-Saving Refrigerated Compressed Air Dryers are available in eight models, ranging in capacities from 10 to 125 standard cubic feet per minute (SCFM).
 The D-EC dryers are ideal for small commercial compressed air users such as machine shops, automotive repair and refinishing businesses and light manufacturing applications.

-D-EC cycling dryers incorporate a thermal mass that stores cold energy, providing enhanced operating efficiency over competitive non-cycling products in this range.
+The D-EC cycling dryers incorporate a thermal mass that stores cold energy, providing enhanced operating efficiency over competitive non-cycling products in this range.
 The thermal mass cools the air flowing through the dryer, allowing the refrigeration system to turn off during periods of low demand without degrading air quality.

 The new D-EC dryers offer many features that are not typically available on small capacity models.
 The patented, multi-layer heat exchanger combines the chiller, evaporator and pre-cooler/reheater to optimize the efficiency of the dryer and compressed air system.
 In addition, the precooler/reheater exchanger warms the air exiting the dryer, thereby eliminating the potential for ambient moisture to condense on the outer surface of the downstream piping.